About the PrincipalAdd to Favourites

 Mrs Anne Johnstone is Ravenswood’s tenth Principal and commenced in January 2016.

 Anne is passionate about girls' education and helping students fulfil their potential and flourish.
-She is dedicated to offering girls the
+She is dedicated to offering girls

-a leader in the implementation of positive education in schools, along with wellbeing and resilience in learning.
+and has been a leader in the implementation of positive education in schools, along with wellbeing and resilience in learning.

 Anne has a rich and diverse academic background.
 She holds a Bachelor of Arts degree, a Bachelor of Laws degree (with Honours), and a Graduate Diploma in Education.
 She has been the recipient of the Teachers’ Guild of NSW Award for Excellence in the Early Years of Teaching.
 In 2004, Anne was awarded a Winston Churchill Fellowship to explore strategies to foster resilience in learning.
 Anne conducted this study while based at Cambridge University, England.